 In early 2020, two new rulings in cases in two different circuits set potential precedents for a third definition of what constitutes an ATDS.
 In Glasser v.
 Hilton Grand Vacations Company, LLC, the Eleventh Circuit interpreted a key clause (“to store or produce telephone numbers to be called, using a random or sequential number generator”) in the TCPA’s definition of an ATDS such that the phrase “using a random or sequential number generator” modifies both “produce” and “store”.
 This essentially means that, in the Eleventh Circuit, dialers are only subject to the TCPA’s restrictions on the use of autodialers if they are dialing phone numbers that are randomly or sequentially generated.
 This interprets the ATDS definition even more narrowly than the Third Circuit’s Dominguez decision.
 Less than a month later, the Seventh Circuit issued a decision in Gadelhak v.
 AT&T Services that reached the same conclusion as the Glasser court, extending that narrow ATDS definition to another jurisdiction.

-As a result of these wildly differing interpretations of the TCPA’s definition of an autodialer, there are multiple competing precedents that courts are following.
-This has led to a confusing circumstance where the definition of what constitutes an ATDS depends entirely on the particular court jurisdiction—including a split within the state of Michigan where one district follows the Dominguez precedent while the other follows the Marks precedent.
+As a result of these wildly differing interpretations of the TCPA’s definition of an autodialer, there were multiple competing precedents that courts are following.
+This led to a confusing circumstance where the definition of what constitutes an ATDS depended entirely on the particular court jurisdiction—including a split within the state of Michigan where one district followed the Dominguez precedent while the other followed the Marks precedent.